Synthetic lethality: High-throughput screens

 High-throughput synthetic lethal screens may help illuminate questions about how cellular processes work without previous knowledge of gene function or interaction.
 Screening strategy must take into account the organism used for screening, the mode of genetic perturbation, and whether the screen is forward or reverse.
-Many of the first synthetic lethal screens were performed in S. cerevisiae.
+Many of the first synthetic lethal screens were performed in Saccharomyces cerevisiae.
 Budding yeast has many experimental advantages in screens, including a small genome, fast doubling time, both haploid and diploid states, and ease of genetic manipulation.
 Gene ablation can be performed using a PCR-based strategy and complete libraries of knockout collections for all annotated yeast genes are publicly available.
 Synthetic genetic array (SGA), synthetic lethality by microarray (SLAM), and genetic interaction mapping (GIM) are three high-throughput methods for analyzing synthetic lethality in yeast.
 A genome scale genetic interaction map was created by SGA analysis in S. cerevisiae that comprises about 75% of all yeast genes.